 Should you or your worker wish to make a claim for compensation, please complete the following requirements:

-- Provide the worker with a claim form (Form 2B) for completion
+- Provide the worker with a claim form (Workers' Compensation Claim Form) for completion

 - Complete an Employer’s claim form